suborbital/vektor/README.md

 **GusT API**

 The `gapi` component will help quickly build API services with Go.
 It includes secure-by-default settings such as built-in LetsEncrypt, lots of customizability, and helpers galore.
-It will integrate with GusT's Rust components to allow performing more complex and performance-oriented work.
+It will integrate with GusT's Rust components to allow performing more complex and performance-oriented work. `gapi` enables minimal-boilerplate servers with an intuitive wrapper around the most performant HTTP router, `httprouter`.

 **GusT Functions**